 Detecting application locale

 The locale determines the way how your application displays Boolean, numerical, and date/time values and how it sorts string lists.
-Once the locale is detected, it is applied to the entire application: both to platform- and configuration-specific data.
+Once the locale is detected, it is applied to the entire application: both to the platform- and configuration-specific data.

 To detect the application locale of a client application, the system takes the following locale sources into account (from highest to lowest priority):